adrinux/momod/README.md

 The setup playbook specifies the `[setup]` group and will only run on hosts in that group.
 Once setup has run successfully remove your hosts from setup in hosts.ini.
+If you ever wish to rerun setup you'll need to change `setup_ansible_user` to your `ansible_user account`, usually yourself.

 ### Test SSH login